Walk & Talk Therapy in Salt Lake City

 Nature-informed therapy blends evidence-based practices with the healing elements of nature.
 It invites the natural world to be a partner in the therapeutic process and considers our connection with nature as a powerful force supporting resilience, growth, and overall well-being.

 Time spent in nature has been shown to reduce stress and stress-related responses, improve cognitive functioning, increase positive mood, and lead to significant improvement in mental health.
 We know this intuitively—it’s why we’re drawn to natural elements and often feel “better” after taking that walk or spending time outside.
-Nature-informed therapy helps support and strengthen our reciprocal relationship with the natural world so we experience a greater sense of connection with ourselves, our communities, and our environments.

 mountain scene with alpine lake